 Glen: There is a lot of autonomy, which I absolutely love.
 I believe that putting the onus on your employees to keep track of their work cultivates a feeling of ownership.
 I have a weekly meeting with Jess where she assigns me tasks.
-I also correspond with other team members who need help with legal aspects of their work job.
+I also correspond with other team members who need help with the legal aspects of their work job.

 4. What tips would you give others applying to the Phoenix RISE Fellowship?

 Yulin: Hone in on your story and your passion.
 The Phoenix is looking for people whose values match the organization’s, so make sure you are able to articulate why you care about the things you do.
-The Phoenix’s organization model is based on Market-Based Management, so it’d be helpful to look into that.
+Phoenix’s organization model is based on Market-Based Management, so it’d be helpful to look into that.

 Glen: First off, you should apply for work that you are passionate about.
 My biggest advice is to reflect on your volunteer history and your passion.
 You should also reflect on your core values, and what attributes you have that you most admire about yourself.
 This is an organization that puts a huge emphasis on values.
 Be yourself.

-Yulin Ma lives in Los Angeles, CA and holds a BA in Human Development from University of California, San Diego.
+Yulin Ma lives in Los Angeles, CA, and holds a BA in Human Development from the University of California, San Diego.
 She has worked with youths experiencing housing insecurity, kids with developmental disabilities, and students from underserved communities.
 She is passionate about social justice and serving vulnerable communities, such as the BIPOC population.
 Yulin has previously been a part of the Phoenix as an intern, where she supported their year-end giving campaign, hosted an Instagram takeover for the LA launch event, and assisted with researching outreach opportunities in LA.

-Glen Fajardo Anstine lives in Arvada, CO and holds a Juris Doctorate degree from Michigan State University College of Law, as well as a BA in History from University of Colorado, Denver.
-He has worked for Colorado Legal Services, the Indian Law Clinic at Michigan State University College of Law, Frie, Arndt & Danborn, P.C., and the U.S. Department of Health and Human Services’ Office for Civil Rights.
+Glen Fajardo Anstine lives in Arvada, CO, and holds a Juris Doctorate degree from Michigan State University College of Law, as well as a BA in History from the University of Colorado, Denver.
+He has worked for Colorado Legal Services, the Indian Law Clinic at Michigan State University College of Law, Frie, Arndt & Danborn, P.C., and the U.S. Department of Health and Human Services Office for Civil Rights.
 As a student, he was a member of the Latino Law Society and the Native American Law Student Association, was a recipient of an Indigenous Law Scholarship, mentored youth in the Denver community, and made the Dean’s List numerous times.

 Deadline to Apply: May 4, 2021.
 Apply here.